The UK Dividend Stocks Portfolio

 Building a Million Pound Dividend Portfolio

-I launched the UK Dividend Stocks Portfolio in 2011 with a starting value of £50,000.
-This is a virtual portfolio, but it holds exactly the same stocks as my real-world portfolio and it has four main goals:
+I launched the UK Dividend Stocks Portfolio in early 2011 with a starting value of £50,000.
+It's a virtual portfolio that is effectively identical to my real-world portfolio in every way other than size.

 A Systematic Dividend Investing Strategy